-The reason why facet joints are so important is that the are the direct part of your body responsible for the flexibility in your spine.
+In other words, the reason why facet joints are so important is that they are the part of your body directly responsible for the flexibility in your spine.
 Without them, you would be unable to perform many of the movements needed to for everyday life.
 Facet joint syndrome is what inhibits this ability.

-Some of the most common symptoms of this syndrome include:
+Some of the most common symptoms that patients experience with this syndrome include:

 - Stiffness in the neck

-- If you find that you have to turn your entire body left or right to look in that direction that is a tell tale sign of cervical spine facet joint syndrome
+- The need to turn your entire body left or right to look in that direction (this one is a telltale sign of cervical spine facet joint syndrome)

 How Can Innovative Pain Solutions Treat This Syndrome?

 While certain symptoms are telltale signs of facet joint syndrome, you must first go through some testing to be sure.
 This evaluation will include a look into your medical history and a physical exam.
-Once a proper evaluation by Dr. Kalia has been conducted to confirm if you indeed are suffering from facet joint syndrome, you will then be able to discuss the proper course of action with your doctor.
+Once a proper evaluation by Dr. Kalia has been conducted to confirm if you indeed are suffering from this syndrome, you will then be able to discuss the proper course of action with your doctor.
 Common treatments include, but are not limited to:

 - Exercise: Once some pain relief has been achieved, exercise will be required to maintain the fluidity of your neck as much as possible.